OfficeDev/office-scripts-docs/docs/resources/samples/write-large-dataset.md

 }

 /**
- * A Helper function that computes the target range and updates.
+ * A helper function that computes the target range and updates.
  */

 function updateNextChunk(